- Raunak Bhattacharyya

 - 207, Montgomery Knight Building270 Ferst DriveAtlanta, GA 30332United States

-Raunak Bhattacharyya is a PhD candidate in Aerospace Engineering at Georgia Tech advised by Dr. Amy Pritchett.
+Raunak Bhattacharyya is a Master's student in Aerospace Engineering at Georgia Tech advised by Dr. Amy Pritchett.
 His research is focused on the analysis and design of multi-agent systems with emphasis on human-autonomy teaming and function allocation.
 For his MS research, Raunak investigated the allocation of roles and responsibilities between air and ground agents in novel air traffic management concepts of operation.

 Raunak received his Bachelor of Technology in Aerospace Engineering with a minor in Electrical Engineering from the Indian Institute of Technology, Bombay.
 During the course of his undergraduate studies, Raunak did summer internships at Laboratoire des Ecoulements Geophysiques et Industriels (LEGI) at the University of Grenoble where he worked on modeling and simulating internal gravity waves, and at Gulfstream Aerospace Corporation.
 As a simulation and software intern at Gulfstream, Raunak worked on the development of the G650 and G280 flight simulator test facilities.
 He also conducted undergraduate research in the Design of Wing in Ground effect aircraft, simulation of Reentry vehicles and computational fluid mechanics.
 Prior to becoming a member of the Cognitive Engineering Center (CEC), Raunak interned as a software engineer at Power Anser Labs where he designed and implemented software modules forline parameter estimation in smart grids.